pypi/warehouse/docs/user/trusted-publishers/troubleshooting.md

 * `not-enabled`: this indicates that PyPI's backend has disabled OIDC entirely.
-You should not see this message during normal operation for the duration of the OIDC beta, **unless** PyPI's admins have decided to disable OIDC support.
+You should not see this message during normal operation, **unless** PyPI's admins have decided to disable OIDC support.
 * `invalid-payload`: the OIDC token payload submitted to the `mint-token` endpoint is not formatted correctly.
 The payload **must** be a JSON serialized object, with the following layout: